Firedrake/mpd-tools/README.md

 - checkq - remove from the queue any track that no longer exists.
   (Because if the database is in "proxy" mode this doesn't happen automatically.)
+- goto - jump to a specific position in the current track.
+Seconds, minutes:seconds and hours:minutes:seconds are all accepted.
 - cropto - leave current playing position intact, but crop the queue such that it will have ended by a specific time.
 Takes HHMM or HHMMSS as sole parameter.
 It will NOT stop the current track if that